Beyond Pixel Histories: World Models with Persistent 3D State: Experiments

 \subsection{Interactive Generation}

-In this section, we assess our method's ability to generate interactive experiences that are both spatially and temporally consistent.
-We craft action policies specifically designed to make the agent explore its environment while continually revisiting previously rendered locations at different times and from various viewpoints.
-We deploy these policies in Craftium to collect a dataset of 148 evaluation trajectories from game worlds that were held-out from the training set.
-Finally, we sample starting conditions $\langle \vo_0, \vc_0\rangle$ and action sequences from the evaluation set to generate trajectories with PERSIST-S (featuring the 3D-S denoiser) and PERSIST-XL (featuring the 3D-XL denoiser).
+In this section, we evaluate our method's ability to generate spatially and temporally consistent interactive experiences within game worlds held out from the training set.

-\textbf{Baselines.} We compare our approach with Oasis~\citep{decart2024oasis} and WorldMem~\citep{xiao2025worldmemlongtermconsistentworld}, two interactive video generation methods employing the same DiT backbone as $\gP_\theta$, but only conditioning on observations sampled from $O^{t-1}$.
-Oasis conditions on the most recent $O^{t-1}_{t-K}$ observations, and can therefore also be viewed as an ablation of PERSIST in which the guidance provided by $W_{2D}$ is disabled.
-WorldMem tracks camera states during generation, and guides generation by retrieving from the full history key-frames closely matching the current camera state.
-As these methods were trained using Minecraft data, we collect a separate evaluation set in Minedojo~\citep{fan2022minedojo} to not induce domain shift, and we replicate their respective inference configurations.
-In the case of WorldMem, this includes initialising the memory bank used to sample key-frames with 600 ground truth cameras and pixel observations.
-This contrasts with PERSIST, which is initialised from a single initial frame $\langle \vo_0, \vc_0 \rangle$.
+\textbf{Baselines.} We compare our approach with Oasis~\citep{decart2024oasis} and WorldMem~\citep{xiao2025worldmemlongtermconsistentworld}, two interactive video generation methods employing the same DiT backbone as $\gP_\theta$.
+WorldMem tracks camera states during the rollout and guides generation by retrieving key-frames from $O^{t-1}_0$ that closely match the current camera state.
+Oasis directly conditions on a sliding window of the most recent $K$ observations.

-\textbf{Evaluation.} We conduct an user study comprising over 800 rollout evaluations from 28 participants.
-Users rate each video on ``Per-Frame Visual Fidelity'', ``3D Spatial Consistency'', and ``Temporal Environment Stability and Consistency'' before assigning an overall score.
-We additionally report the Frechet Video Distance (FVD)~\citep{unterthiner2018towards} between each method and its corresponding evaluation set.
-While the FVD captures distribution-level discrepancies, it has a bias to favour per-frame visual quality over temporal consistency \citep{ge2024content}.
-In contrast, human ratings directly assess spatial and temporal coherence within individual episodes, making the two complementary.
-Results are summarised in \Cref{tab:eval}, with full methodological details in \Cref{app:data_met} and extended results in \Cref{app:ext_user_study}.

-Across all metrics, PERSIST configurations consistently outperform the baselines, highlighting the benefits of explicitly maintaining a persistent 3D environment state.
-Improvements in FVD and per-frame visual fidelity further indicate that guidance from $\vw_{2D}$ enhances visual quality.
-Qualitative rollouts (\Cref{fig:rollout}) corroborate these findings, particularly over long horizons.

-\textbf{Spatial resolution of $\gW_\theta$.} While PERSIST-XL achieves a lower FVD than PERSIST-S, we find that the two configurations perform similarly in terms of average user ratings and during head-to-head comparisons (see \Cref{app:ext_user_study}).
-This suggests that the effectiveness of the 3D representation is robust to reductions in the spatial resolution of $\gW_\theta$.